How to use this document

 Not-good answer.
 “I’d need to ask.”

 Next action.
 Independent review of the roadmap’s completion rate.
-If the closure rate is below fifty percent without documented reasons for slippage, the roadmap is decorative.
+If the closure rate is below fifty per cent without documented reasons for slippage, the roadmap is decorative.

 Domain IV — Security and compliance